Battle of Mukalla (2015): Battle

 On 4 April, Hadhramaut Governorate tribesmen took over two deserted army bases in Ash Shihr and Riyan, near Mukalla.
 They then entered Mukalla itself in technicals.
-At the same time, fighters from Hadrami tribal alliance, entered the port to fight AQAP.
+At the same time, fighters from the Hadrami tribal alliance, entered the port to fight AQAP.

 There were conflicting accounts of the situation on 5 April, with the Yemen Times reporting that anti-AQAP tribal fighters surrounded the city but were unable to enter it and Reuters reporting that the tribesmen were successful in retaking much of the city from the jihadists, pushing the al-Qaeda fighters out, although the militants reportedly remained in some neighbourhoods.
 One tribal fighter and two soldiers were reportedly killed in clashes between tribesmen and Yemeni Army soldiers on 5 April.

 The Yemen Observer reported on 7 April, citing "tribal sources", that the Hadhramaut Tribal Alliance and militiamen loyal to the embattled president Abd Rabbuh Mansur Hadi were successful in retaking Mukalla.
 However, Reuters cited local residents as saying that al-Qaeda remained in control of about half of the city.
-In 12 April, an drone strike killed 7 AQAP fighters in one of their gatherings in Mukalla.
-One of the killed, was Ibrahim Sulayman Muhammad Arbaysh.
+In 12 April, a drone strike killed 7 AQAP fighters in one of their gatherings in Mukalla.
+One of those killed was Ibrahim Sulayman Muhammad Arbaysh.

 Al-Qaeda-affiliated militants calling themselves the Sons of Hadhramaut seized an oil terminal and infantry base in Mukalla on 16 April, as well as an air defense base and military airport on the city's outskirts.
 Yemeni troops reportedly deserted their posts to avoid a fight with the militants.
 The jihadists also captured a massive weapons depot that contained dozens of tanks, Katyusha rocket launchers and small arms.
 With this advance, Al-Qaeda consolidated its hold on Hadhramaut province.